alanlujan91/qe_template/README.md

 - **"Unhandled TEX conversion for node of macro_LaTeX"**: The `\LaTeX` command in list items; PDF generates correctly
 - **"Unhandled TEX conversion for node of env_claim/env_fact"**: Custom environments in raw LaTeX blocks; they pass through correctly
 - **"Duplicate citation with id"**: MyST bibliography handling; citations still work correctly
-- **"LaTeX reported an error"**: Check if PDF was actually generated—often these are just warnings
+- **"LaTeX reported an error"**: Check if PDF was actually generated--often these are just warnings

 **Getting help**: